Rynji/Rynji.github.io/_projects/2019-12-22-personal-projects.md

 ![](/images/projects/personal-projects/rumble_run_xml.png)

-Besides a lot of programming lessens I learned a lot about user interfaces during this project as well.
+Besides a lot of programming lessons, I learned a lot about user interfaces during this project as well.

 ----